-Technical Description
+Proposal 1

 To improve the throughput of the CABAC engine, a grouping method can be applied to the context coded MVD syntax elements, abs_mvd_greater0_flag and abs_mvd_greater1_flag, to group all the MVDs of a given reference list in an Affine coded Coding Unit (CU) as shown in Table 2.
 A similar grouping method is also applied to bypass coded MVD syntax elements: abs_mvd_minus2 and mvd_sign_flag as shown in Table 3.
 With the grouping of the context coded MVD syntax elements as well as the grouping of the bypass coded MVD syntax elements, the MVD syntax elements coded in CABAC mode and bypass mode can be separately processed so that the CABAC engine will switch between CABAC mode and bypass mode less frequently and hence the CABAC throughput could be improved.

+The order of the signaling for Proposal 1 would be as follows:

+Context group: {abs_mvd_greater0_flag, abs_mvd_greater1_flag} for CPMV1, CPMV2, CPMV3 in List 0

+Context group: {abs_mvd_greater0_flag, abs_mvd_greater1_flag} for CPMV1, CPMV2, CPMV3 in List 1

+Bypass group: {abs_mvd_minus2, mvd_sign_flag} for CPMV1, CPMV2, and CPMV3 in List 0 and List 1